Internal linking for SEO: Why and how?

 We explain this in detail in this post about linking to related posts.

 Taxonomies, like categories and tags, help you organize your site and help users and Google understand your content.
-If you have a blog, adding internal links to the taxonomies that the post belongs to could be beneficial.
+If you have a blog, adding internal links to the taxonomies to which the post belongs could be beneficial.
 Adding links to the category and tags helps Google understand your blog’s structure and helps visitors navigate related posts more easily.

 For instance, on the first page of our SEO blog, we link to several tag pages, including technical SEO and SEO basics.